Why Product Operating Model Transformation?

 • A disconnected tool stack made it difficult to coordinate roadmaps, manage dependencies, and monitor and address delivery risks.

-Toping McKinsey & Company’s list of the five actions to get the transformation right is: “Build product teams around the end-user experience.”
+A key change mirrored McKinsey’s recommendation in the five actions to get the transformation right: “Build product teams around the end-user experience.”
 Without the proper infrastructure in place, failure looms.

 Transforming Through People, Process, and Tools